ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

    cd $EXPTDIR
    ./launch_FV3LAM_wflow.sh

-This script creates a log file named ``log.launch_FV3LAM_wflow`` in ``$EXPTDIR`` or appends information to it if the file already exists.
+This script creates a log file named ``log.launch_FV3LAM_wflow`` in ``$EXPTDIR`` or appends information to the file if it already exists.
 The launch script also creates the ``log/FV3LAM_wflow.log`` file, which shows Rocoto task information.
-Check the end of the log files periodically to see how the experiment is progressing:
+Check the end of the log file periodically to see how the experiment is progressing:

 .. code-block:: console